-since it would require to make sense of a convergent series (the projective resolution is infinite).
-In~\cite{acharstroppel}, Achar and Stroppel develop a framework to handle such situations.
+since it would require to make sense of a convergent series, as the projective resolution is infinite.
+In~\cite{acharstroppel}, Achar and Stroppel developed a framework to handle such situations.
 They start with a nice graded, finite length abelian category with enough projectives, and explain how to construct a derived category where (minimal) projective resolutions of the objects exist.
-Then, they develop a notion of \emph{topological Grothendieck group}, by modding out relations coming from (controlled) infinite projective resolutions.
+Then, they develop a notion of \emph{topological Grothendieck group}, by modding out relations coming from these (potentially infinite) projective resolutions.
 We can sum up their framework as objects are finite, but can admit infinite resolutions.
 This is the notion used in~\cite{frenkelstroppelsussan}.